-- 1. for dietetic supervised practice programs. - 2. to take the Registration Examination for Registered Dietitian Nutritionists. - 3. for Academy of Nutrition and Dietetics Active membership.
+- for post graduate supervised practice programs (ex.
+MSDI, DI, GP) - to take the Registration Examination for Registered Dietitian Nutritionists. - for Academy of Nutrition and Dietetics Active membership.

 The Verification Statement is also required for students wishing to pursue a career as a Nutrition and Dietetics Technician, Registered (NDTR).
-Successful completion of the Registration Examination for Dietetic Technicians administered by the Commission on Dietetic Registration (CDR) is also required for the NDTR credential.
+Successful completion of the

+Registration Examination for Dietetic Technicians administered by the Commission on Dietetic Registration (CDR) is also required for the NDTR credential.